 - Ironware has excellent heat retention properties

-- You can use some Nanbu Tekkei on induction cookers.
-I recommend asking the manufacturer before you use your kettle on a heat source.
+- You can use some kettles can be used on induction cookers.
+However, I recommend asking the manufacturer first.

 - Nanbu Tekki is beautiful and comes in an array of colors and designs.
 If you want a colorful teapot or kettle then you might want to check out Iwachu cast iron.